ugurdogrusoz/visuall/doc/UG.md

 In the above example current unit time is a year.
 Hence, each stat to be shown (# of nodes, edges, and nodes + edges) is calculated and displayed for each year.

 ### Stat(s) to display
 We display a certain value corresponding to the properties of nodes and/or edges as a line chart for the entire stats range and a bar chart for the graph range at each specific time unit within the range.
-This could be as general as the size of the network (the sum of the number of nodes and edges) at that particular time unit or could be specific to the application such as number of movies currently being filmed.
+This could be as general as the size of the network (the sum of the number of nodes and edges) at that particular time unit or could be specific to the application such as number of movies being filmed during a unit time.
 So, if the unit time is a month and say during January 2019 (starting from the beginning of the month until the end of the month), 100 nodes and 150 edges existed (see below the criteria for including/excluding a node/edge in a time unit) and is displayed, then the value for this month should be 100+150=250.

 ### Timebar controls
 Controls located in the middle of the timebar may be used to change/set the graph/stat range.